fossasia/labyrinth/CONTRIBUTING.md

 You can choose to create a new tile and animate it or [animate an existing tile][issue-animate-tile] either by modifying it or copying.

+### Create a Wall

+Many tiles use the same walls.
+You can make this game more divers by creating different kinds of walls.
+Please [open an issue][issue-create-wall] to share your ideas and let us know.

 [pr-template]:                  .github/PULL_REQUEST_TEMPLATE.md